aashi1sethiya/Capstone-project--Data-Dynamos/README.md

 02/07/2025 Progress:
 We have completed background research on CMS goals behind health equity index initiative.
-Measures and formula used in calculating HEI have been found.
+Measures and formulas used in calculating HEI have been found.
 Individual star rating data has been found.
 We contacted resDAC.org to request any additional CMS data.
 TASKS/GOALS for next week: